Pinky ring

 A pinky ring is any ring worn on the pinky, or little finger, of either hand.
 A pinky ring may have special significance conferred by the wearer's office or professional association, but may also may be worn purely for fashion.
 Signet rings, which hold their own meaning, are often worn on the pinky.

 Professional rings

 A variety of pinky rings are awarded to graduating engineering students in North America, generally intended to serve as a reminder of the significance and impact of their chosen profession.
 In Canada, these include the Iron Ring, made of either crudely worked iron or stainless steel and worn on the dominant hand, presented to engineering students during the Ritual of the Calling of an Engineer, and the silver, but otherwise similar, Earth Ring associated with the geologists and geophysicists of the Association of Professional Engineers and Geoscientists of Alberta.
 In the United States, the Engineer's Ring, awarded by the Order of the Engineer, is similar to the Canadian Iron Ring.

+In Canada, students who graduate in good standing from accredited forestry programs traditionally receive a silver ring from the Canadian Institute of Forestry.

 Human ecology and home economics graduates also receive a pinky ring symbolizing their profession.
 The Human Ecology Ring was first instigated by a group of young graduates at Macdonald College, Quebec, in 1968.